-Nepal Telecommunications Authority (NTA), the authorized body for telecommunication sector, has already implemented EIR system in Nepal by introducing Interim Directives for Implementation of National EIR System, 2072.
-NTA has planned to introduce the full-fledged implementation of national EIR system in Nepal very soon.
-This article explores about the EIR system, Current status and benefits of IMEI registration by EIR System in Nepal.
+Nepal Telecommunications Authority (NTA), the authorized body for the telecommunication sector, has already implemented the EIR system in Nepal by introducing Interim Directives for Implementation of the National EIR System, 2072.
+NTA has planned to introduce the full-fledged implementation of the national EIR system (MDMS) in Nepal very soon.
+This article explores the EIR system (MDMS), the Current status, and the benefits of IMEI registration by the EIR System in Nepal.

 Equipment Identity Register (EIR) System

-National EIR system is the database of IMEI number of mobile devices registered inside the country.
-Following are the reasons for implementation of National EIR system.
+The National EIR system is the database of the IMEI number of mobile devices registered inside the country.
+Following are the reasons for the implementation of the National EIR system.

-- To increase the tax revenue from the import of mobile handset by discouraging illegal import of mobile handsets.
+- To increase the tax revenue from the import of mobile handsets by discouraging the illegal import of mobile handsets.